+where $y_{0}\in\R^{C_O}$ is the output feature, $\boldsymbol{x}_{1,2,3}\in\R^{3C_I}$ denotes the concatenation of the neighbors' features $x_1$, $x_2$ and $x_3$ in this order.
+We refer to this layer as \textbf{DualConvMax}.
+See Figure \ref{fig:dual_conv_order} for an illustration.

-\subsection{Dual to Primal Feature Transfer}
+\subsection{Dual to primal feature transfer}

-In many applications the prediction targets and/or the ground-truth for training is defined on the vertices of the primal mesh only.
-To handle such cases, we define a {\bf Dual2Primal} layer to transfer the features from the dual back to the original mesh.
-The features transferred to the primal mesh can then be used to measure the loss for training, or to make predictions for evaluation.
+To handle cases where the prediction targets and/or the ground-truth for training are defined only on the vertices of the primal mesh, we define a {\bf Dual2Primal} layer to transfer the features from the dual back to the original mesh.
+The features transferred to the primal mesh can then be used to measure the training loss or make predictions for evaluation.